steveklabnik/rust_for_rubyists/book/chapter-09.rst

 Enums
 -----

 What if we want to define a few different types of things?
-In other langauges, we'd use inheritance.
+In other languages, we'd use inheritance.
 In Rust, it seems like Enums are a better idea.
 Here's an enum::